-$\label{eq:please} Please see our website at $\frac{http://graduate-and-international.uark.edu/graduate/current-students/registration-enrollment/out-of-career_nbp_for directions and explanations.$
+Please see our website at http://graduate-and-international.uark.edu/graduate/current-students/registration-enrollment/out-of-career.php for directions and explanations.

 This form does not override closed classes, time conflicts, instructor's permission, or requisites.
 Please Note: Registration must be processed before the last day to add the class.
 Incomplete Forms will be returned.